ultreyaonline/standalone/DEVELOPER_GUIDE.md

 **`config/app.php` timezone:** Verify this matches the server timezone, especially for Prayer Wheel slot calculations which depend on `Carbon::now()` matching local time.

+### Javascript
+- Vite is used for asset bundling, but the front-end is mostly vanilla JS and jQuery.
+There are 2 Livewire pages.

 ---

 ## 12. AI-assisted development guidance